zachchung/rails-longest-word-game/README.md

 # Longest Word Game

-Rule: type the longest word you see from the grid
+Rule: Type the longest word you see from the grid